zhu748/nfalm/wiki/vertex.md

 The `{YOUR_AUTHORIZATION_CODE}` in the URL is the authorization code you need.
 Copy and save this authorization code; it can only be used once and is short-lived.

-**Step 7: Exchange the Authorization Code for Access and Refresh Tokens**
+## Exchange the Authorization Code for Access and Refresh Tokens

 Open a terminal or command-line interface and use the `curl` command to send a POST request to Google's token endpoint to exchange the authorization code you obtained for an access token and a refresh token.